virtual-labs/exp-specification-sheets-coep/experiment/aim.md

 # Aim

-Prepare the specification sheets for the instruments identified in the P& I diagram
+Prepare the specification sheets for the instruments identified in the P & I diagram

 ## Objectives